Zephilinox/Bean/README.md

 Add new items to fill gaps
 Modify Troops to use revamped items
 Add ability to mass-sell all prisoners
-Horse dust in arena (vaegir) is broken?
 Trade with caravans
-Allow players to recruit knights from castles and towns up to their max limit Guild Master talking from menu lags even once loaded Sort all parties on initialization
+Guild Master talking from menu lags even once loaded
 ```